lady-h-world/My_Garden/reading_pages/tour_guide.md

   * Latest <b>Hyperparameter Optimization</b> methods applied in classical classification & regression, as well as in deep learning
 * [Garden Symbol - Samsara][5]
 * [Garden Market][4]
+  * How to build <b>AutoML Pipelines</b> using TPO, AutoKeras, MlJar, Luigi and Airflow
 * [Garden Museum][6]
   * Collected memories from this garden